 Once upon a December “morning” we were seeking the cure from the previous night’s damage, having mustered up just enough adrenalin to dress and wash we caught a train toward town and set out to find a suitable boozer.
 Adding urgency to this quest was December’s icy bite which was penetrating our layers with ease.
 Having disembarked at Pearse station we, for reasons forgotten now, forewent the standard procedure of ducking into the first pub that met our eyeline.
 Standing on a traffic island at the top of Westland Row we found ourselves met with two clichéd choices: left or right.
-Upon this occasion we chose left and happened upon The Ginger Man which beaconed upon December’s dreary dusk as if a hotel on Las Vegas Boulevard.
+Upon this occasion, we chose left and happened upon The Ginger Man which beaconed upon December’s dreary dusk as if a hotel on Las Vegas Boulevard.

-Now, The Gingerman is fine spot all year round, but Christmas time is when this pub is at its best.
+Now, The Gingerman is a fine spot all year round, but Christmas time is when this pub is at its best.
 Festooned in more sparkling bric-a-brack than you could shake a Christmas tree at the pub is a treat to any festive set of eyes.
-Each Christmas sees the ceiling affixed with a forest of twigs which act as a frame to support the hanging of baubles, fairy-lights, mistletoe, angels, stars and anything else of the festive variety you can think of.
+Each Christmas sees the ceiling affixed with a forest of twigs which act as a frame to support the hanging of baubles, fairy lights, mistletoe, angels, stars and anything else of the festive variety you can think of.

 We’re quite fond of the gingerman overall.
 It’s a dependable shop for a decent pint and a definite must for a few cosy Christmas pints when the time comes around.